Subject: Backgrounder on Bennett Environmental Inc. Proposal

 control system consists of an evaporative gas conditioning

-chamber (GCC), a dry scrubber system, a fabric filter
+chamber (GCC), a dry scrubber system, a fabric filter and a

 monitored emission stack.
 Contaminated soil is metered into